olcf/NewUserQuickStart/Frontier/README.md

 srun -n42 python3 -u hello_mpi.py
 ```

+The srun in this example has`-n42`, which means launch 42 MPI tasks per node.

 Use the example script as a guide to edit the batch script for our exercise.

 Open the submit_hello.sbatch